 The Cambodian board consists of four Cambodian and three foreign board members, where the latter all represent one of COLT’s partner organizations.
 Apart from the formal board meetings the various members visit the community centre regularly and provide local support when necessary.

 COLT also has a supporting organization in Germany, with its own board.
-The German board consists of Robert Heiduczek (chairman), Peter Heiduczek (vice-chairman), Helmut Halmich (treasurer) and Robert Fritschka (secretary).
+The German board consists of Robert Heiduczek (chairman), Peter Heiduczek (vice-chairman) and Helmut Halmich (treasurer).

 COLT also has a supporting organization in Norway, with its own board.
 The Norwegian board consists of Kristine Wittenberg Andersen (chairman) and Tone Wittenberg (board member).
 Kristine works as a project coach at COLT in Cambodia.